sequinstream/sequin/README.md

 If you've set `one-message-per-key=true` for a stream, then all message key conflicts are upserts.
 If a message has been delivered but not ack'd (is currently being worked), then delivery of the next message with that key will be withheld.
 When the `ack-wait-ms` expires or the message is ack'd/nack'd, the latest version of the message will be available for delivery.

 If you've set `one-message-per-key=false` for a stream, then messages are appended to a stream.
 Still, if a message has been delivered but not ack'd (is currently being worked), then delivery of the next message with that key will be withheld until that message has finished processing.

-## Terminology

-In distributed systems, messages fall into one of three categories.
-We think it's helpful to think about messages this way, and so we reference these categories throughout this README:

-- **Events** - An event is a discrete occurrence and often high volume.
-Examples are wind turbine telemetry data, system metrics, or click events.
-Events are best thought of as immutable.
-- **Records** - A record (or document) on the other hand is something like a Stripe subscription or a row in your `users` table.
-- **Command** - A command message is an instruction for your system to execute a procedure.
-For example, your system could enqueue a message instructing one of your workers to perform an expensive background task.

-All three message types are well-supported by Sequin.

 ## Setup